-A Swiss lawyer has posted YouTube adverts, giving tips on how to ‘save your black money in Switzerland’ with ‘bonanza tax loopholes’.
+A Swiss lawyer posts YouTube adverts, giving tips on how to ‘save your black money in Switzerland’ with ‘bonanza tax loopholes’.
 It raises the question of how far intermediaries, like lawyers and financial advisors in Switzerland, can go in defending their clients’ assets against Swiss taxes in an age of increased transparency and litigation.

 ‘Legal’ tax evasion and avoidance in Switzerland

-Offering to connect clients with dealers, or accompany them to auctions, Caputo signs off one video by saying: “Be rich, and remain rich.”
+Offering to connect clients with dealers, or accompany them to auctions, Caputo signs off one video by saying: “be rich, and remain rich.”

 Enzo Caputo strongly denies that his Zurich-based Caputo & Partners practice assists tax evaders.
 His videos are part educational and part ‘pure marketing instrument with the goal of shaking up clients emotionally and to bring them to give me a call’, he told swissinfo.ch in a written statement.

 “Calculating taxes and penalties can be very complicated and difficult.
 Until such disclosure has taken place, the client should fly under the radar of the tax authorities.
-Once the tax authorities have discovered the client, he loses the right to participate in such [voluntary disclosure] programmes,” Caputo says.
+Once the tax authorities have discovered the client, he loses the right to participate in such [voluntary disclosure] programs,” Caputo says.

 The grey area of ‘legal’ tax evasion and avoidance

-Olivier Longchamp, tax expert at Public Eye, said Caputo’s strategy of offering the ‘full tool box’ of measures to keep assets outside the scope of tax authorities until a ‘more favourable climate’ emerged in which to declare, is a ‘grey area’.
+Olivier Longchamp, tax expert at Public Eye, said Caputo’s strategy of offering the ‘full tool box’ of measures to keep assets outside the scope of tax authorities until a ‘more favorable climate’ emerged in which to declare, is a ‘grey area’.